 - Policy and Leadership in Public Education explores the essentials of public education in the United States – from history and governance to contemporary issues and approaches to leading change.

-- The Future of Learning and Education Policy and Societal Consequences of Technological Change: Education focus on the promise and perils of topics relevant to the future of schooling including personalized learning, frontiers in school design, technology in and beyond the classroom.
+- The Future of Learning and Education Policy focuses on the promise and perils of personalized learning, frontiers in school design, and the impact of technology in and beyond the classroom.

-- Two project-based courses, including my Education Policy Workshop focus more on the process of leading change in challenging environments and developing the skills to take a big idea from start to finish.
+- My Education Policy Workshop, which focuses on the process of leading change in challenging environments and developing the skills to take a big idea from start to finish.